Fine-tuning your analytics: how to improve the accuracy of average time on page

 Once you’ve set up interaction events, Google Analytics will monitor each occurrence, and the total time on a page will be updated each time one of these events are fired.

 Here’s an example.
-Let’s say you have a 5,000-word blog post, and noticed the bounce rate for that page was 95%—significantly higher than the site average!
-That means the average time on page metric for that post is based off only 5% of sessions, and unlikely to be representative of your actual visitors.
+Let’s say you have a 5,000-word blog post, and noticed the bounce rate for that page was 95 percent—significantly higher than the site average!
+That means the average time on page metric for that post is based off only 5 percent of sessions, and unlikely to be representative of your actual visitors.
 In this case, you could track scroll depth as an interaction event to improve the accuracy of this metric.

-When implementing scroll depth tracking, you decide that you want to know each time a user scrolls through at least a quarter of the page, so you set up interaction events to fire at 25%, 50%, 75% and 100% of the page.
+When implementing scroll depth tracking, you decide that you want to know each time a user scrolls through at least a quarter of the page, so you set up interaction events to fire at 25 percent, 50 percent, 75 percent, and 100 percent of the page.
 Now, whenever a visitor scrolls through a quarter of the page, an interaction event (and therefore a timestamp) will be sent to Google Analytics.
 In other words, Google Analytics now knows when users are scrolling past each point of the page, and updates that session’s time on page metric accordingly.

-Now, if a user bounces after reading 50% of the story, you’ll know how long it took them to get to the 50% mark.
+Now, if a user bounces after reading 50 percent of the story, you’ll know how long it took them to get to the 50 percent mark.
 This is then averaged across all your other visitors’ sessions to provide a more accurate average time on page.
-After making this change, you might notice your bounce rate drops—let’s say, it drops to 60%.
-Now you know that your average time on page metric is representative of 40% of your site visitors, which is a much more significant sample of your site’s visitors.
+After making this change, you might notice your bounce rate drops—let’s say, it drops to 60 percent.
+Now you know that your average time on page metric is representative of 40 percent of your site visitors, which is a much more significant sample.

 Keep in mind, this method isn’t bulletproof.
-If a visitor scrolls to 60% of the page, then stops there for 10 minutes before bouncing, you won’t be able to capture that last 10 minutes (since you only fire interaction events at every 25% of the page).
+If a visitor scrolls to 60 percent of the page, then stops there for 10 minutes before bouncing, you won’t be able to capture that last 10 minutes (since you only fire interaction events at every 25 percent of the page).
 Implementing other interaction events can help you further triangulate the actual time on page for visitors like this.
-But what if this visitor actually stopped reading after scrolling to 60%, but left the page open while they went to do something else in those 10 minutes?
+But what if this visitor actually stopped reading after scrolling to 60 percent, but left the page open while they went to do something else in those 10 minutes?
 You’ll have to take that into consideration as well.

 Another strategy to improve the accuracy of average time on page is to adjust your session timeout.
 Session timeout is when a session is ended automatically after a specified period of inactivity.
 Inactivity occurs when there are no interaction events triggered or new pageviews initiated—when your user is working on many browser tabs at once, for example, or takes a break from their machine.